 3. Go no Sen taking the Initiative after the Initiative

-4. Sen Sen no Sen take the initiative as the opponent thinks about it.
+4. Sen Sen no Sen take the initiative as the opponent thinks about

 5. Kyo the void Musashi spoke of, in kamae or mental